 There are some UV water purifiers that are meant to be used inside a water storage tank, although they are mainly for larger water tanks and not water barrels.
 The UV light alters the DNA of microbes and parasites, which not only kills them but it also stops them from reproducing entirely.
 Just keep in mind that these UV water purifiers work best if you store your water correctly, so do not expect miracles if you do not store your water properly.

-If you have a water storage tank then my suggestion is to follow the above tips to keep the water clean and fresh for as a long time as possible.
-If your water starts to have a nasty smell or to smell of chlorine than you are not maintaining and cleaning your water properly.
+If you have a water storage tank then my suggestion is to follow the above tips to keep the water clean and fresh for an as long time as possible.
+If your water starts to have a nasty smell or to smell of chlorine then you are not maintaining and cleaning your water properly.
 Also do not forget to clean the water storage tank and to rotate the water, especially if you are using the water for cooking and drinking.